loanahoang/Summer-Intro.to.IM/June16/README.md

 ## Concepts:
-- LED changing color and brightness with photoresitor an potentiometer
+- LED changing color and brightness with photoresitor and potentiometer

 ## Difficulties: